ppy/osu-wiki/news/2021/2021-02-01-mappers-report-january.md

 ### TheDuckMask

-A confident storyboarder for a couple of years now, [TheDuckMask](https://osu.ppy.sh/users/7405768) has shown expertise nowadays in more niche sides of storyboard design.
+A confident storyboarder for a couple of years now, ::TheDuckMask::{ user-id=7405768 } has shown expertise nowadays in more niche sides of storyboard design.

 It isn't often that storyboarders take the term "storyboard" very literally, which is why TheDuckMask's take on [Mrs. GREEN APPLE - Boku no Koto](https://osu.ppy.sh/beatmapsets/1172658#osu/2445840) might come as a surprise to a lot of people.
 Telling stories is a rare skill, after all.
 Some of the most well-regarded storyboards use it in combination with spectacular visuals, but this one shows how it's possible to focus on one thing and do it really well!